-The ABAC Associate Degree Registered Nurse program was established in 1962 and has always been a widely respected RN program in the state.
+The ABAC Associate of Science in Nursing Degree program was established in 1966 and has always been a widely respected RN program in the state.
 The employment rate is 100% and healthcare employers actively seek out ABAC nursing graduates.
 Nursing, a top major at ABAC, appeals to both traditional and non-traditional students.

 The nursing program at ABAC prepares registered nurses through two educational tracks.
-We offer the Generic track which has a traditional design and the One Year Registered Nurse track which is an accelerated bride program.
-Both programs earn students an Associate’s Degree in Nursing and qualifies them to take the NCLEX-RN.
-Students wishing to pursue a Bachelor’s Degree in Nursing may take core courses here at ABAC through the Transfer track.
+We offer the Generic track which has a traditional design and the One Year Registered Nurse track which is an accelerated bridge program for licensed practical nurses, paramedics, & respiratory therapists.
+Both programs earn students an Associate of Science in Nursing Degree and qualifies them to take the NCLEX-RN.

 The nursing program is approved by the Georgia Board of Nursing, 237 Coliseum Drive, Macon, Georgia 31217-3858 (phone: 487-207-2440) and is accredited by the Accreditation Commission for Education in Nursing, 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326 (phone: 404-975-500).